Inakus/Inakus/README.md

 - 👋 Hi, I’m @Inakus
 - 👀 I’m interested in Programing
-- 🌱 I’m currently learning Swift and C#
+- 🌱 I’m currently learning React and Nodejs
-- 📫 How to reach me InakusZGW@gmail.com
+- 📫 How to reach me dobrekkarol@gmail.com

 <!---
 Inakus/Inakus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.